Antibiotic supply gone from bad to worse, say pharmacists

 GPs have been advised to prescribe antibiotics for children who may have worsening symptoms linked to strep A, a bacterial infection which can lead to scarlet fever and, very rarely, a serious and fatal invasive infection called iGAS.

-Strep A infections tend to increase in the winter and peak in the spring, but this year cases are rising at an earlier point than usual - probably because of changes in the normal cycle of infections because of the pandemic.
+Strep A infections tend to increase in the winter and peak in the spring, but this year cases are rising at an earlier point than usual - probably because of changes in the normal cycle of infections due to the pandemic.

+Since September, 15 children in the UK have died after severe iGAS infections, according to the UK Health Security Agency.
+Figures for England show that 45 adults have also died from the same condition in the same period.

-Since September, 15 children in the UK and and 47 adults in England have died from strep A infections.
-This is the highest number of deaths since 2017-18, when there were 27 deaths of children and 328 of adults.
+This is the highest number of deaths since the winter of 2017-18, when 27 children and 328 adults died with invasive strep A.

 The trade body which represents drug wholesalers, the Healthcare Distribution Association (HDA), said more stock of antibiotics was being delivered into warehouses now and would be with pharmacies in the coming days.